Trump hasn’t gone this long without tweeting since 2019

 It’s unusual.
 The president, who has more than 88 million followers, has made Twitter his main means of communication to speak directly to his supporters and the country at large, and frequently.
 In the past 30 days, he tweeted an average of 18 times each day, according to Social Blade.

-That ended Wednesday night, after Twitter locked the president’s account Wednesday evening and required him to delete three of his tweets.
+That ended Wednesday night, after Twitter locked the president’s account and required him to delete three of his tweets.
 One tweet included a video of Trump telling rioters, “We love you.
 You’re very special.
 Go home.”

 Another, his most recent and now deleted tweet, read, “These are the things and events that happen when a sacred landslide election victory is so unceremoniously & viciously stripped away from great patriots who have been badly & unfairly treated for so long.
 Go home with love & in peace.
 Remember this day forever!”

 Facebook also took down the video and said it will suspend Trump for at least the next two weeks, and maybe longer.
+If and when he gets access back, Trump will no longer be president.

 "We believe the risks of allowing the President to continue to use our service during this period are simply too great,” Facebook CEO Mark Zuckerberg wrote in a post announcing the suspension.